-In 2014, we celebrate the 100th anniversary of the signing of the Smith-Lever Act of 1914, which officially created the national Cooperative Extension System.
-This national celebration will highlight Extension's past and focus on the contemporary application of Extension's transformational, educational programming into the future.
+In 2014, we celebrated the 100th anniversary of the signing of the Smith-Lever Act of 1914, which officially created the national Cooperative Extension System.
+This national celebration highlighted Extension's past and focused on the contemporary application of Extension's transformational, educational programming into the future.

 Rutgers New Jersey Agricultural Experiment Station (NJAES) Cooperative Extension helps the diverse population of New Jersey adapt to a rapidly changing society and improve their lives and communities through an educational process that uses science based knowledge.
 Through science-based educational programs, Rutgers Cooperative Extension truly enhances the quality of life for residents of New Jersey and brings the wealth of knowledge of the state university to local communities.

 Ensure healthy lifestyles; provide productive futures for youth, adults, and communities; enhance and protect environmental resources; ensure economic growth and agricultural sustainability; and improve food safety and nutrition.

 The Department of 4-H Youth Development provides educational outreach programming for youth in grades K-13 (one year out of high school) through 4-H clubs, special interest programs, school enrichment, afterschool child care education programs and overnight camping.
 Regardless of the subject matter - whether it be science, healthy living or citizenship, 4-H uses a learn-by-doing approach to help youth learn responsibility, community awareness and character development.
 Along with Rutgers faculty and staff, volunteers share their knowledge and time with today's youth.